 What?
 Did I really say that?
 Yes, I certainly did.

-You need to determine from the very start what % of your trading capital you are prepared to lose if that happens.
-A common percentage is 2%, so lets use that as an example.
-Whatever risk percentage you choose, and whatever trade size you choose, they should be amounts you are comfortable with losing so that you can cope emotionally with the loss if it happens.
+You need to determine from the very start what percent of your trading capital you are prepared to lose.
+A common percentage is 2%, so let's use that as an example.
+Whatever risk percentage you choose it should be an amount you are comfortable with losing - so you can cope with the loss if it happens.

-Risk control works like this… If you have a 50K trading account and you decide to buy a share and risk 2% of your trading capital that equates to a 1K risk because 2% of 50K is 1K.
-If you lose that 1k and your capital falls to 49K then for your next trade you calculate 2% of 49K which is $980 and that is the amount you risk on the next trade.
-The idea is that as your trading capital falls you risk less and less, keeping you in the game and decreasing your losses as you lose.
+Your trading account is 50K You decide to risk 2% of your trading capital which is 1K risk - because 2% of 50K is 1K.
+If you lose that 1k and your capital falls to 49K, then for your next trade you calculate 2% of 49K which is $980.
+That is the amount you risk on the next trade.
+This ensures if your trading capital falls, you risk less, keeping you in the game and decreasing your losses if you lose again.

 It works in reverse as well.
 If the first trade you do is a winner and your account goes to 52k, then in the next trade your risk will be 2% of 52k which is $1040, so you will be able to buy a few more shares than you could at the start of your portfolio when your initial risk was 1K.
 You are keeping your risk consistent with the rise and fall of your capital, maximizing profits by compounding when winning and minimizing losses by reducing your risk if you are having a bad run.